Comparing Ontrak (OTRK) and Its Rivals

-Ontrak (NASDAQ: OTRK) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Ontrak to similar companies based on the strength of its profitability, analyst recommendations, risk, dividends, valuation, institutional ownership and earnings.
+Ontrak (NASDAQ: OTRK) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Ontrak to similar businesses based on the strength of its profitability, valuation, earnings, institutional ownership, analyst recommendations, dividends and risk.

+33.0% of Ontrak shares are held by institutional investors.
+Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
+58.2% of Ontrak shares are held by company insiders.
+Comparatively, 26.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares Ontrak and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Ontrak and its rivals revenue, earnings per share and valuation.

 |Gross Revenue